 There are many reasons why you decide to go to a place.
-Food, culture, traditions, nightlife, people, they all make it for a potentially unforgettable trip.
+Food, culture, traditions, nightlife, and people, all make it for a potentially unforgettable trip.
 With such a diverse range of things to do in Sardinia, places to visit and people to meet, the island is definitely worth introducing to the world.

 One of the first things many visitors notice in Sardinia is its hugely diverse landscape, which translates into a fantastic array of colors.
-All the places to visit in Sardinia have a story to tell, each festival to attend is an old tradition, each town its own dishes, language and costumes.
+All the places to visit in Sardinia have a story to tell, each festival to attend is an old tradition, and each town has its own dishes, language and costumes.
 A trip to Sardinia is like a trip to a small continent.
 Discover here what to do in Sardinia any time of the year and plan the holiday of a lifetime!

 WANT TO READ IT LATER?
 PIN IT TO YOUR BOARD!